Robert Stephenson (baseball): Cincinnati Reds

 The Reds invited Stephenson to spring training as a non-roster invitee in 2014.
 The Reds assigned Stephenson to Pensacola.
 He appeared in the 2014 All-Star Futures Game.
 He had a 7–10 record and a 4.74 ERA while striking out 140 batters in 136 2/3 innings pitched with Pensacola.
 The Reds invited Stephenson to spring training in 2015.
-He began the season with Pensacola, where he pitched to a 3.68 ERA with 89 strikeouts in 78 1/3 innings, including a 2.36 ERA in his last ten starts, before he was promoted to the Louisville Bats of the Class AAA International League.
+He began the season with Pensacola, where he pitched to a 3.68 ERA with 89 strikeouts in 78 1/3 innings, including a 2.36 ERA in his last ten starts, before he was promoted to the Louisville Bats of the Triple–A International League.
 After the season, the Reds added him to their 40-man roster.

 After competing for a spot in the Reds' starting rotation for Opening Day during spring training in 2016, the Reds optioned him to Louisville to start the season.
 On April 4, with Homer Bailey beginning the season on the disabled list the Reds added Stephenson to their Opening Day roster.
 He made his MLB debut on April 7, and was optioned back to Louisville after the start.
 Stephenson was called up April 19, to make his second start in place of right-hander Alfredo Simon.
 In his second start, against the Colorado Rockies Stephenson became the first Reds pitcher to complete seven innings up to that point in the 2016 season, allowing just three hits and one earned run while striking out three and walking two.
 After the game, Stephenson was optioned back to Louisville.
-In 8 starts for the Reds, he finished 2-3 with a 6.08 ERA in 37 innings.
+In 8 starts for the Reds, he finished 2–3 with a 6.08 ERA in 37 innings.

 On July 22, 2017, Stephenson was recalled from Louisville.
-For the season, in 25 games, 11 starts, Stephenson finished 5-6 with a 4.68 ERA in 84 2/3 innings.
+For the season, in 25 games, 11 starts, Stephenson finished 5–6 with a 4.68 ERA in 84 2/3 innings.
 He struck out 86 but walked 53 batters.
-The following season, he spent the majority of the season in AAA, only making 4 appearances for Cincinnati towards the end of the season.
+He spent the majority of the 2018 season with Louisville, only making four appearances for Cincinnati towards the end of the season.

-The 2019 season was Stephenson's most successful to date, but it was as a relief pitcher and not a starting pitcher.
-He appeared in 57 games, all out of the bullpen, and enjoyed career bests in ERA (3.76), WHIP (1.036), K/9 (11.3), BB/9 (3.3), and H/9 (6.0).
+In 2019, Stephenson was used as a relief pitcher He appeared in 57 games, all out of the bullpen, and enjoyed career bests in ERA (3.76), WHIP (1.036), K/9 (11.3), BB/9 (3.3), and H/9 (6.0).
 Stephenson attributed his recent success to letting go of expectations and focusing on the present.
 In 2020, Stephenson recorded a 9.90 ERA with 13 strikeouts in 10 innings pitched, as eight of his 11 hits allowed were home runs.

 Colorado Rockies

 On November 25, 2020, Stephenson and Jameson Hannah were traded to the Colorado Rockies in exchange for Jeff Hoffman and Case Williams.
 In his first season in Colorado, Stephenson posted a 3.13 ERA in 49 games.
 He struck out 52 batters in 46 innings.
-He had a 6.04 ERA for the Rockies in 2022 and was designated for assignment on August 25.
+He had a 6.04 ERA for the Rockies in 2022, with a 10.38 ERA in eight appearances in August, and was designated for assignment on August 25.